RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 * GPU statistics for jobs â€¢ Integration with third-party tools â€¢ Open source

-The Radeon Data Center Tool can be used in the standalone mode if all components are installed.
+The ROCm Data Center Tool can be used in the standalone mode if all components are installed.
 The same set of features is also available in a library format that can be used by existing management tools.

 .. figure:: RDCComponentsrevised.png
    :alt: ScreenShot

-Refer to the Radeon Data Center Tool User Guide for more details on the different modes of operation.
+Refer to the ROCm Data Center Tool User Guide for more details on the different modes of operation.

-**NOTE**: The Radeon Data Center User Guide is intended to provide an overview of ROCm Data Center Tool features and how system administrators and Data Center (or HPC) users can administer and configure AMD GPUs.
+**NOTE**: The ROCm Data Center User Guide is intended to provide an overview of ROCm Data Center Tool features and how system administrators and Data Center (or HPC) users can administer and configure AMD GPUs.
 The guide also provides an overview of its components and open source developer handbook.
 For more information, refer the Radeon Data Center User Guide at